Lamarckism: Late 20th century

 The British anthropologist Frederic Wood Jones and the South African paleontologist Robert Broom supported a neo-Lamarckian view of human evolution.
 The German anthropologist Hermann Klaatsch relied on a neo-Lamarckian model of evolution to try and explain the origin of bipedalism.
 Neo-Lamarckism remained influential in biology until the 1940s when the role of natural selection was reasserted in evolution as part of the modern evolutionary synthesis.

 Herbert Graham Cannon, a British zoologist, defended Lamarckism in his 1959 book Lamarck and Modern Genetics.
 In the 1960s, "biochemical Lamarckism" was advocated by the embryologist Paul Wintrebert.

 Neo-Lamarckism was dominant in French biology for more than a century.
 French scientists who supported neo-Lamarckism included Edmond Perrier (1844–1921), Alfred Giard (1846–1908), Gaston Bonnier (1853–1922) and Pierre-Paul Grassé (1895–1985).
 They followed two traditions, one mechanistic, one vitalistic after Henri Bergson's philosophy of evolution.

 In 1987, Ryuichi Matsuda coined the term "pan-environmentalism" for his evolutionary theory which he saw as a fusion of Darwinism with neo-Lamarckism.
 He held that heterochrony is a main mechanism for evolutionary change and that novelty in evolution can be generated by genetic assimilation.
 His views were criticized by Arthur M. Shapiro for providing no solid evidence for his theory.
 Shapiro noted that "Matsuda himself accepts too much at face value and is prone to wish-fulfilling interpretation."

 Ideological neo-Lamarckism

-A form of Lamarckism was revived in the Soviet Union of the 1930s when Trofim Lysenko promoted the ideologically-driven research programme, Lysenkoism; this suited the ideological opposition of Joseph Stalin to genetics.
-Lysenkoism influenced Soviet agricultural policy which in turn was later blamed for crop failures.
+A form of Lamarckism was revived in the Soviet Union of the 1930s when Trofim Lysenko promoted the ideologically driven research programme, Lysenkoism; this suited the ideological opposition of Joseph Stalin to genetics.
+Lysenkoism influenced Soviet agricultural policy which in turn was later blamed for the numerous massive crop failures experienced within Soviet states.